giantswarm/docs/src/content/use-the-api/kubectl-gs/get-apps.md

 kubectl gs get apps -n NAMESPACE
 ```

-To list some information on all apps available to you in the specified namespace.
+to list some information on all apps available to you in the specified namespace.
-Your apps are stored in a namespace in the management cluster with the same
-name as your cluster ID, e.g. `ab12c`.

 Here is some example output: